cocos3d/cocos3d/README.md

 - using tap gestures to select 3D objects, and pan gestures to spin 3D objects
 - bitmapped font text labels
 - moving individual vertex location programmatically
+- using OpenGL ES 2.0 shaders.
+- loading PowerVR PFX effects files and applying them to materials
+- environmental reflections using a cube mapped texture.
+- render-to-texture the scene for display within the scene.
+- render-to-texture to create additional visual effects using post-rendering image processing.
+- render depth-to-texture to visualize the contents of the depth buffer.
+- read pixels from a framebuffer
+- replace framebuffer and texture pixels with programmatic content
+- dynamically generate an environmental cube-map for creating a real-time dynamic reflective surfaces.

 In addition, there are a number of interesting options for you to play with by uncommenting certain lines of code in the methods of this class that build objects in the 3D scene, including experimenting with: